 - B4.
 The Applicant must: - (a) take all reasonable steps to minimise all noise from construction, operational and road transport activities, including low frequency noise and other audible characteristics; - (b) maintain the existing ridgeline along the southern boundary of the site as an acoustic barrier to the quarrying operations to a height of no less than relative level 57.5 m until the final year of quarrying operations; - (c) conduct noise monitoring and assessment prior to removal of the ridgeline in the final year of quarrying operations, to determine the appropriate temporary noise barrier location and design to ensure noise criteria in Condition B1 are met; - (d) operate a comprehensive noise management system commensurate with the risk of impact to ensure compliance with the relevant conditions of this consent; - (e) take all reasonable steps to minimise the noise impacts of the development during noise-enhancing meteorological conditions; - (f) engage a suitably qualified and experienced person(s) to carry out regular attended noise monitoring (at least quarterly, unless otherwise agreed with the Planning Secretary) to determine whether the development is complying with the relevant conditions of this consent (including, but not limited to at Lot 6 DP247953 (currently known as Eagleton Ridge Disability Services) unless otherwise agreed by the landowner); - (g) regularly assess the noise monitoring data and modify or stop operations on the site to ensure compliance with the relevant conditions of this consent; and - (h) develop and implement a protocol for identifying any noise-related exceedance, incident or non-compliance and for notifying the Department and relevant stakeholders of these events. - B5.
-Prior to the commencement of quarrying operations, the Applicant must offer, and implement if accepted by the landowner, the following to the landowner of Lot 6 DP247953 (currently known as Eagleton Ridge Disability Services):
+Prior to the commencement of quarrying operations, the Applicant must offer to the operator of Eagleton Ridge Disability Services located at Lot 6 DP247953 to cover the reasonable and agreed to costs of transporting the residents of the property off site within the region during all blasts for the first 12 months of quarrying operations.
+If accepted by the operator, the Applicant must implement the offer.